laino/final-pm/doc/README.md

       /*
        * Defines how FinalPM should kill a process.
        *
-       * Process which have been sent the kill signal, but which
+       * Processes which have been sent the kill signal, but which
        * haven't terminated yet, are considered "Zombie" processes.
        *
        * Valid values are 'SIGTERM' and 'SIGKILL'.